Our new single, Self Cherishing, is being released on September 10th. Click the image below to follow the release on Spotify.

 We now have American Apparel shirts available in a variety of colors through Printful.
 Check out our store for more options!

 Herb & Jellyfish is a melancholic alternative rock Seattle band formed in 2017.
 The group consists of singer/songwriter/sax-player Bradford King, lead guitarist Andreas Laursen, rhythm guitarist Robert Woods, bassist Jason Andrews, and drummer Jake Brooks.
 Heavy guitar hooks are bolstered by complex rhythmic elements that allow melodic interplay between Laursen’s lead guitar and King’s sax and vocal lines.
 The band is influenced by the work of Muse, Morphine, Coheed & Cambria, and Rage Against the Machine.
-Their 10 song album, Hustle, is scheduled for release on March 2019.
+Their 10 song album, Hustle, is scheduled for release in April of 2019.

 Herb & Jellyfish released their first EP “Hispocracy” (with Dan Montgomery of Fast Nasties on drums and Jacob Doss of Letters From Traffic on bass) on May 1st, 2017.
 The group’s second EP “Hustle,” was released on May 4th of 2018 with a new lineup--Montgomery on bass and Brooks on drums--and showed a return to heavier rock roots.
 In June Dan Montgomery left the group and Jason Andrews filled the bassist role.
 The next five songs on the Hustle album are scheduled for completion, featuring Jason on bass, in 2019.
 All tracking, mixing, and mastering is done by Jason Lackie of Fastback Studios.
 Both he and Ed Brooks of Resonant Mastering have been instrumental (pun intended) to the groups sound development.